 Management has determined that the ACDF does not have any uncertain tax positions or associated unrecognized benefits that materially impact the financial statements or related disclosures.
 Since tax matters are subject to some degree of uncertainty, there can be no assurance that the ACDF's tax returns will not be challenged by any taxing authority and that the ACDF will not be subject to additional tax, penalties, and interest as a result of such challenge.
 Income tax returns of the ACDF are subject to examination by tax authorities, generally for three years after they were filed.
 The organization believes it has appropriate support for any & all tax positions taken, and as such, does not have any uncertain tax positions that are material to the financial statements.
 None of the organization's federal income tax returns (Form 990-EZ) are currently under examination.
-However, tax years 2018-2021 remain subject to examination by the Internal Revenue Service.
+However, tax years 2020-2022 remain subject to examination by the Internal Revenue Service.
+Both the ABDA and the ACDF file an annual submission to the Pennsylvania Bureau of Charitable Organizations.